Jean-Paul Guerlain 2005, reissue 2007

 Paradoxically, it didn't smell like any other Guerlain, the first feminine from the house using a prominent tobacco note, although this together with amber, orris and vetiver gave it a slight autumnal resemblance to the powdery-woody Vol de Nuit.
 And Plus Que Jamais Guerlain was composed in the same grand 1930s style with subtle elegance and a serious expression.
 A symphonic, classic blend of luxurious flowers, with a touch of Jardins de Bagatelle's floral opulence albeit far more intimate, it had the at once rustling and creamy feel of silk, deep-voiced and smooth like a cigarette-smoking Marlene Dietrich.

 Bottle.
-Originally presented in a limited number of 500 ml Baccarat quadrilobe bottles and a smaller Eau de Parfum version, Plus Que Jamais Guerlain later joined the Parisiennes until it was finally discontinued in 2009.
+Originally presented in a limited number of 500 ml Baccarat quadrilobe bottles as well as a 60 ml Eau de Parfum version, Plus Que Jamais Guerlain later joined the Parisiennes until it was finally discontinued in 2009.

 Reformulation.
 The reissued EdP showed no signs of formula change.